Gear

 Traction

 Kahtoola Microspikes for moderate, slippery hiking and Grivel G-10 New-Classic Crampons for more serious snow and ice.
 Although I enjoy it, I don't do a lot of snow and ice hikes.
-I've only used the crampons once and they performed perfectly.
+I've only used the crampons a few times and they performed perfectly.
 For crampons, I think the most important thing is make sure you get steel and not aluminum so you can handle rocks and mixed terrain.

 Hiking Poles